3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Method

 \section{Method}

-In the task of 3D audio-driven talking avatar generation, the objective is to synthesize a sequence of 3D avatar states $\{\mathbf{M}_i\}_{i=1}^N$ ($N$ total frames) that align with a given audio waveform $\mathbf{A}$, ensuring precise synchronization between facial movements and speech.
-Beyond lip-sync, modern avatar systems are increasingly expected to achieve \textbf{expressivity}, which encompasses consistent identity preservation, emotion-aware facial expressions, and realistic spatial dynamics that enhance communicative impact.
-Meanwhile, there remains room to further enhance expressivity by expanding dataset and identity diversity for better generalization, enriching audio representations to capture richer prosodic patterns and emotional cues, and strengthening explicit controllability for more interpretable and precise manipulation of avatar dynamics.
-To meet the diverse requirements of expressivity, we propose an integrated framework, 3DXtalker, that enhances avatar generation across four dimensions: identity consistency, lip synchronization, emotion expressions, and spatial dynamics controllability, as detailed in the following subsections.
+In the task of audio-driven 3D talking avatar generation, the core objective is to synthesize a sequence of 3D avatar states $\{\mathbf{M}_i\}_{i=1}^N$ ($N$ total frames) that align with a given audio waveform $\mathbf{A}$, ensuring precise synchronization between facial movements and speech.
+Beyond lip synchronization, expressive avatar generation additionally requires identity preservation, emotion-aware facial expressions, and natural pose dynamics.
+However, this remains challenging due to limited training data with diverse facial attributes, the lack of an integrated framework for expressive facial dynamics, and restricted semantic controllability.
+To address these issues, we propose 3DXTalker, which improves expressive avatar generation through data integration and reformulation, the integrated flow-matching framework, and decoupled plug-in semantic control as follows.